You’re planning a trip to Germany. What should you pack?!

 1. Shoe Bag

-I typically use wrap my shoes in simple plastic shopping bags but they rip easily, so I’ve been considering investing in a few reusable shoe bags instead.
+I typically wrap my shoes in simple plastic shopping bags but they rip easily, so I’ve been considering investing in a few reusable shoe bags instead.

 2. Cinch-it Organizer